woodpecker-ci/woodpecker/docs/cookbook/2023-1-1-continous-deployment/index.md

 One of the benefits would be that the deployment script's output could be included in the pipeline's log.
 However in general, this is a complicated option as it tightly couples the CI and app servers.

-An SSH step could be written by using an plugin, like [ssh](https://plugins.drone.io/plugins/ssh) or [git push](https://woodpecker-ci.org/plugins/Git%20Push).
+An SSH step could be written by using a plugin, like [ssh](https://plugins.drone.io/plugins/ssh) or [git push](https://woodpecker-ci.org/plugins/Git%20Push).

 ## Polling for asset changes